Final Presentation - Fall 2025

 • Each student must contribute to the presentation in some capacity.
 Contributions may include speaking, designing slides, organizing content, coordinating transitions, or managing Q&A.

-• Not every student is required to speak, but those who do not present should be prepared to answer questions or support another aspect of the session.
+• Not every student is required to speak, but those who are not presenting are still expected to attend the presentation and should be prepared to answer questions and support discussion.

 • The distribution of roles will vary by team size and structure.
 Below are examples of possible roles (not required to be divided exactly this way):